spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Note: This data is displayed in various parts of the Spot PC console.
 On the Machines dashboard view (where all machines are summarized in a table) both "RAM % Trend" (average) and "RAM % Peak" (highest value in range) values are displayed.
 On the Machine Performance view (where the details for a single machine are displayed) the time-series chart displays the average value.

-**Resolving high Memory consumption %:** First, use the time interval function to change the duration of the data displayed.
+**Resolving High Memory consumption %:** First, use the time interval function to change the duration of the data displayed.
 This can give you a sense of when the issue originally began and if there is a recurring pattern.
 Next, navigate to the Performance tab to see which specific users and processes are consuming RAM resources.
 Finally, either communicate with the user/s directly and/or use the Connect to Machine Quick Action to navigate to the machine to troubleshoot further.

 #### Processor Queue Length
 Indicates the average number of actions waiting to be executed by the CPU for the period indicated.
 The default time interval displayed is the last 15 minutes, with multiple data-points per minute.